Tw1ZZLER/ECCS1721-Digital-Logic/Lab Reports/Lab 05 Informal Report.md

 - Provide an overview sentence or two describing the remaining other novel gates.

-The other novel gates include an angled bracket for the AND and NAND gates,
+The other novel gates include an angled bracket for the AND and NAND gates, and a vertical line to represent the inverter in the NOT, NAND, and XNOR gates.
+The XOR and XNOR gates feature a vertical line on the left of the angle brackets to close off the brackets into rectangles.

 - Self-reflect on how this exercise has opened your eyes to some new insight with respect to logic gate functionality or symbols (new or accepted).

+I never really thought about how important having legible and functionally symbolic logic gate symbols was before